 Located on the eastern border of Foz Do Douro, Lordelo Do Ouro will have you just minutes from the most fantastic beaches the city has to offer, all while staying in a more traditional area, with a quieter, local vibe to it.

 Among the most popular attractions in the area are the Chapel Of Santa Catarina and the Sao Martinho De Lordelo Church.
-Two beautiful buildings, the former provides the opportunity to witness some stunning views of both the city and the sea, while the latter still rings its bell every hour, which gives you that classic, small town feel.
+Two beautiful buildings, the former provides the opportunity to witness some great views of both the city and the sea, while the latter still rings its bell every hour, which gives you that classic, small town feel.

 For those looking for a more natural, outdoor experience, the area also features a number of beautiful gardens, such as The Garden Of Calem, with its stunning statues and rockeries, and the Jardim Botanico, a beautiful botanical garden, filled with an incredible range of plants and flowers.